In a Dark, Dark Room and Other Scary Stories: "The Green Ribbon"

-A "very short and very fat" woman asks three corpses in a graveyard if she will be thin like them when she is dead.
-She is surprised when the corpses spring to life to respond in the affirmative,and then the woman screamed,she was so panicked she left her things and ran.
+"The Green Ribbon" follows a girl named Jenny.
+Jenny always wore a green ribbon around her neck.
+When she was young, she met a boy named Alfred, and they were quick to fall in love with each other.
+Alfred asks continuously about the ribbon on her neck, but Jenny only says that she will tell him once the time is right.
+Time goes by, and when they are newly wed, Alfred asks what the green ribbon is again, and Jenny only says that she will tell him once the time comes.
+After that, years pass, and they grow of old age together.
+One day, Jenny gets incredibly sick.
+The doctor tells her that she is dying.
+On her deathbed, Jenny decides it is finally the right time to tell Alfred about the ribbon.
+She tells Alfred to untie it.
+Slowly, he does, and Jenny dies as her head falls off.

 "In a Dark, Dark Room"

-This story is presented as a series of "dark, dark" places and objects which narrow in scope from a woods to a house within the woods to a room within the house to a chest within the room to a shelf on the chest to a box on the shelf.
+This story is presented as a series of "dark, dark" places and objects which narrow in scope from a woods to a house within the woods to a room within the house to a chest within the room to a shelf in the chest to a box on the shelf.
 A ghost emerges from the box.

+"The Night it Rained"

+A man drives by the cemetery and finds a boy named Jim, standing by himself in the rain.
+The man offers Jim a ride and gives him his sweater to stay warm.
+After bringing Jim home, the man told him to keep his sweater till the next day.
+The man stopped by Jim's house to retrieve his sweater.
+Jim's mother was confused and told the man that her son, Jim, died, and was buried in the cemetery.
+The man goes to the cemetery to see Jim's grave.
+Lying across the grave is his sweater.

 "The Pirate"

-Ruth goes to visit her relatives and is playing with her cousin Susan when Susan tells her a pirate once lived in and currently haunts the room Ruth is staying in.
-Ruth boldly claims that she does not believe in ghosts and she is not afraid.
-She goes to bed that night, and checks everywhere and finds nothing.
-When she gets in bed, she laughs and says "There's no one in this room but me" and a scary voice from nowhere says "AND ME!".
+Ruth goes to visit her relatives and is playing with her cousin Susan.
+Susan tells her a pirate once lived in and currently haunts the room Ruth is staying in.
+Ruth boldly claims that she does not believe in ghosts and that she is not afraid.
+She goes to bed that night and checks everywhere, finding nothing.
+When she gets to bed, she laughs and says "There's no one in this room but me", and a scary voice from nowhere says "AND ME!".